matscode/cakephp-simple-environment-manager/config/README.md

 - local (for if you are developing locally on your machine)
 - production (This is recommended for your live configuration overrides) theres an additional directory created in `config/` that has these environment names. you can create em if it does not exist.
+### `Requirement`
+- CakePHP 3

 <br>

-**NOTE**: If you use `local` environment on live environment, it automatically sets it to `production`, providing you must have the same override files in `production` as is in `local`. but it is recommended you also set your environment.. while it is also adviceable to set default config to production ready values
+**NOTE** : If you use `local` environment on live environment, it automatically sets it to `production`, providing you must have the same override files in `production` as is in `local`. but it is recommended you also set your environment.. while it is also adviceable to set default config to production ready values

 ### Usage
 Replace your current `bootstrap.php` with the one in this repo.